-U.S. hotspots grow as virus cases surpass 620,000 globally
+U.S. hotspots grow as virus cases surpass 640,000 globally

 “We are completely overwhelmed,” said paramedic Pablo Rojo at Barcelona’s Dos de Maig hospital.
 “Seven or eight (patients transported today) and all with COVID-19. … And the average age is decreasing.
 They’re not 80 years old anymore, they are now 30 and 40 years old.”

-Spain has struggled to get coronavirus tests and protective gear for health workers.
-The government has started flights to transport the supplies directly from China to reduce waiting times.
+Spain has struggled to get coronavirus tests and protective gear for health workers and has begun flights to carry the supplies directly from China.

 As the epicenter has shifted westward, the situation has calmed in China, where some restrictions have been lifted.
-Six subway lines restored limited service in Wuhan, where the virus first emerged in December, after the city had its virus risk evaluation downgraded from high to medium.
+Some subway service was restored in Wuhan, where the virus first emerged in December, after the city had its virus risk evaluation reduced from high to medium.
 Five districts of the city of 11 million people had other travel restrictions loosened after their risk factor was reduced to low.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 But for others, especially older adults and people with existing health problems, the virus can cause more severe illness, including pneumonia, and lead to death.